Matthew

 The passage

 v2.
 For Matthew, the importance of this story lies in its fulfillment of scripture - Messiah is "a star" that will "rise out of Israel", Num.23:7.
 Although the Old Testament denounces astrology, Matthew relates the story, emphasizing that the Magi come to "worship", ie. do obeisance, do homage.
 The "star" is possibly a conjunction of the planets Jupiter and Saturn in 7BC.
-Even the Jews saw significance in the same planetary conjunction.
+People of the time saw significance in this planetary conjunction.

 v3.
-In Herod's final years he was quite paranoid and ordered the death of numerous officials, including family members, so the visit of the Magi not only disturbed Herod, but also the populous, who were rightly worried about how he might respond.
+In Herod's final years he was quite paranoid and ordered the death of numerous officials, including family members, so the visit of the Magi not only disturbs Herod, but also the populous, who are rightly worried about how he might respond.

 v4-5.
 Herod consults the priestly hierarchy, along with experts on the Old Testament, for the birthplace of the Messiah and is told "Bethlehem in Judea."